Skip to main content

 Page icon Guidance and reports

-SEPA guidance Guidance on decommissioning of non-nuclear facilities Principles on Surrendering Permits and Registrations under the Environmental Authorisations (Scotland) Regulations 2018 Satisfying the optimisation requirement and the role of best practicable means Guidance on monitoring for heterogeneous Radium-226 sources resulting from historic luminising or waste disposal sites Management of
+SEPA guidance Guidance on decommissioning of non-nuclear facilities.
+Principles on Surrendering Permits and Registrations under the Environmental Authorisations (Scotland) Regulations 2018.
+Satisfying the optimisation requirement and the role of best practicable means.
+Guidance on monitoring for heterogeneous Radium-226 sources resulting from historic luminising or waste disposal sites.
+Managemen

 Page icon Household waste data

-Publication When reported When published Household waste summary data and text, pre-release access list and quality report 2023 29th October 2024 Household waste summary data and text 2022 17th October Household waste summary data 2022 17th October Pre-release access list 2022 17th October Household waste quality report 2022 23rd October 2023 Household waste summary data and tex
+Publication When reported When published Household waste summary data and text, pre-release access list and quality report 2024 28th October 2025 Household waste summary data and text, pre-release access list and quality report 2023 29th October 2024 Household waste summary data and text 2022 17th October Household waste summary data 2022 17th October Pre-release access list&nbs

 Page icon Waste statistics regulations